Izipack/documentation/src/pages/docs/shippingapi-gettingstarted.md

 --header 'x-api-key: IZI-...sanitized..'
 ```

+The PDF that is returned contains a seperate page for each of the packages created in the order.

 ### Get order status

 Polling the current status of a shipment can be done by fetching Order/order using the orderNumber returned during creation.
 A sample request would be: